wbbatista/Classifier-thumbs_up_down/README.md

 # run image as a container
 sudo docker run -p 8501:8501 --privileged -v /dev/video0:/dev/video0  demo_app

-# only if you need to force stop of the process running
+# only if you need to stop the running process
 sudo docker rm --force demo_app

 # only if you need to remove image